Vision & History

-Burning Man Rural Center for Interactive Arts & Community Participation
+Burning Man Rural Center for Interactive Art & Community Partication

 Preface

 This page has two goals.
 First, to share information with interested people, collaborators, and similar projects.
-Second, to thank and acknowledge those who made this happen.
-The linked documents, images, and videos summarize and document the project.
-We are open-source.
+Second, to thank and acknowledge those who make it happen.
+The linked documents, images, and videos provide an overview of the project.
+Fly Ranch is open-source.
 Anyone can propose projects.
-What follows is a brief history.
-Part One introduces Burning Man and how it moved to Fly Ranch in 1997.
-Parts two and three discuss the Fly Ranch acquisition.
-Part Four is an overview of what has emerged.
-This is a working draft.
-Comments, questions, and feedback are welcome in this document.
+This is a working rough draft that will be continually updated.

 Introduction